Open

 Directions

-From Flagstaff, drive 50 miles south on Lake Mary Road to Clints Well, then 9 miles southwest on State Route 87 to Forest Road 300 (General Crook Trail).
+From Flagstaff, drive 50 miles south on Lake Mary Road to Clints Well.
+Continue 9 miles southwest on State Route 87 to Forest Road 300 (the General Crook Trail).
 Turn left (east) on FR 300 and drive 6 miles to the campground.
-FR 300 is a dirt road that is narrow and bumpy but generally passable by sedan when conditions are good.

 Amenities